semaphoreci/semaphore/docs/docs/reference/secret-yaml.md

 ### files {#files-in-data}

-The `files` property holds a list path-content pairs used for storing files.
+The `files` property holds a list of path-content pairs used for storing files.

 Each path-content pair is an item of an array with these properties: